 Market cycle risk is characterised by the periodic rise and fall in reinsurance prices and is driven largely by changes in supply and demand rather than the actual cost of cover.
-The cycle varies between a soft market where reinsurance is readily available and premium rates fall as a result of increased competition and a hard market, where clients find reinsurance coverage more difficult to obtain and rates rise and terms and conditions become more restrictive.
+The cycle varies between a soft market where insurance is readily available and premium rates fall as a result of increased competition and a hard market, where clients find insurance coverage more difficult to obtain and rates rise and terms and conditions become more restrictive.
+Our focus on managing market cycle risk lies at the heart of our underwriting philosophy and this is demonstrated by our strong and consistent trading record.